fastoch/Networking/Basics.md

 In order to successfully transfer our data, we need to add more information, we call this **"metadata"**.
 Metadata is **"data that provides information about other data"**.
 Adding the source and destination address is an example of this.
-Any information we add to the front of our data is called the **header**.
+Any information we add to the front of our data is called a **header**.
-Any information we add to the back of our data is called the **trailer**.
+Any information we add to the back of our data is called a **trailer**.

+Eventually, the data reaches the **Physical** layer, where it is transmitted over cable or wireless to the remote host.
+The remote host receives the data at the physical layer.
+The process is then **reversed**.
+The data flows back up through the layers.
+Each layer does its job, removing headers and trailers, and converting the data until it is in a form that the application can understand.

+Each layer will only communicate with the layer above and the layer below.
+Each layer has its own purpose and doesn't get involved with other layers, other than to pass and receive data.